Water Line Repair Cost

 The average cost to repair a water line falls between $400 and $1,500 for most homeowners.
 But the number can vary significantly depending on the type of damage, the pipe material, and how deep the underground water line sits.
 A small leak costs a few hundred dollars.
-A slab leak or broken main water line can push past $4,000 fast.
+A slab leak or broken pipe on your main water line can push past $4,000 fast.

-And that's before you factor in permits, diagnostics, or restoring whatever sits on top of the pipe, a driveway, a patio, or a lawn.
+And that's before you factor in permits, diagnostics, or restoring whatever sits on top of the pipe, like a driveway, a patio, or a lawn.
 Understanding the water line repair cost for a residential property upfront saves you from getting blindsided when the invoice shows up.

 Average Water Line Repair Cost for a Residential Property